Constellation embroidery patterns

 Once you’ve finished stitching you can frame your piece in your hoop.
 Cut the excess fabric to about 1cm (½”) on the reverse side of the hoop.
 Cut into 2.5cm (1″) tabs.
 Paint fabric glue on the tabs and adhere to the back of the embroidery hoops.
 Hang and admire your work.

 Your beautiful embroidery constellation is complete, congrats!
-Give it as a gift if you’re feeling extra lovely.
+Give it as a gift if you’re feeling extra lovely and share this constellation embroidery pattern with your stitchy pals.
+For more fun embroidery projects head to our floral embroidery hoop, deer embroidery pattern, and our bicycle embroidery pattern.